tarunvashishth/Phone-compare/README.md

 # 📱 Phone Compare

-A modern, responsive React application built with Vite that allows users to search, select, and compare smartphones side-by-side.
+A modern, responsive React application built with react that allows users to search, select, and compare smartphones side-by-side.

 ## 🚀 Features